-With a computer, banks can analyze balance aging reports and monitor customers who have had checks returned due to insufficient funds.
+The importance/uses of computer in Banks is to analyze balance aging reports and monitor customers who have had checks returned due to insufficient funds.
 This report can be used by sales reps to call those customers and offer them a product called Overdraft Protection, which prevents a customer from exposing their account.
 Computers help bank staff to generate income by locating specific customers for sales activities.

 Transactions and Goals:

 Computers help tellers keep track of all transactions for the day.
 When customers make deposits and withdrawals, check amounts of cash, open checking accounts or mortgage loan applications, computer stores, and controls all the information when the teller or bank employee enters it into the system.
 After tabulating all the information, a branch manager can print the report at the end of the day to see if the branch has met its objectives and goals.
 Branches have goals for loans and new accounts.

 A bank can use computers for new credit applications and credit card applications, Cheque Systems verification, and opening new accounts such as checking, savings, or certificate of deposit accounts.